Skip to content

 getting-started.md

-Per-width speed tables plus the §5 like-for-like library comparison vs the top crates.io peers.
+Per-width speed tables, the precision surface, version history, and the like-for-like library comparison vs the top crates.io peers.

 • API reference